-- (1) Upon completion of the requirements above and approval of the final plan, the final plan shall be signed by a majority of the voting members of the Planning Board and shall be filed by the applicant with the Town Planner. - (2) The performance bond or irrevocable letter of credit, with the terms and conditions previously set by the Planning Board, shall be filed with the Town Manager before the final plan is released for recording by the developer at his/her expense with the Cumberland County Registry of Deeds. - (3) Electronic auto cad files shall be required prior to plan recording and filing in a format and version specified by the town.
+(1)Upon completion of the requirements above and approval of the final plan, the final plan shall be signed by a majority of the voting members of the Planning Board Board and shall be filed by the Aapplicant with the Town Planner.

+(2) The performance bond or irrevocable letter of credit, with the terms and conditions previously set by the Planning Board Board, shall be filed with the Town Manager before the final plan is released for recording by the developer at his expense with the Cumberland County Registry of Deeds.